Why RV Insurance Is Different from Auto Insurance

 Storage Flooding

-Many RV owners store their rigs during the months they are not traveling.
-In Louisiana, storage lots and driveways in low-lying areas can flood during heavy rain events.
-Confirm that your policy covers flood-related damage while the RV is in storage, and consider your storage location carefully.
+Many RV owners store their rigs during the months they aren't traveling.
+In Louisiana, storage lots and driveways in low lying areas can flood during heavy rain events.
+Confirm that your policy covers flood damage while the RV is in storage, and consider your storage location carefully.

 Long Gulf Coast Road Trips

 Louisiana is a popular launch point for road trips along the Gulf Coast, from the beaches of Mississippi and Alabama to the campgrounds of the Florida Panhandle.
-Extended travel increases your exposure to road hazards, and having adequate collision, comprehensive, and roadside assistance coverage makes a real difference when you are far from home.
+Extended travel increases your exposure to road hazards, and having solid collision, comprehensive, and roadside assistance coverage makes a real difference when you're far from home.

 ATVs, UTVs, and Golf Carts

-If your idea of recreation goes beyond the open road, you are not alone.
+If your idea of recreation goes beyond the open road, you're not alone.
 Many Louisiana families also own ATVs, UTVs, or golf carts for hunting land, rural property, or neighborhood use.
 These vehicles can often be covered under a recreational vehicle insurance policy or a separate specialty policy.

 Coverage for ATVs and UTVs typically includes liability, collision, comprehensive, and medical payments.
-Golf cart policies can cover both on-course use and street-legal neighborhood driving.
-Ask your agent about bundling these with your RV policy for convenience and potential savings.
+Golf cart policies can cover both on course use and street legal neighborhood driving.
+Bundling these with your RV or other policies can often save you money.

 - Year, make, and model: Newer RVs with higher replacement costs carry higher premiums.